How to Refine a Colour Grade in DaVinci Resolve

 About the Authors

 Tom Graham created the video course that includes this lesson.
-Tom is a multi-skilled content creator with a in commercial filmmaking.
+Tom is a multi-skilled content creator with a background in commercial filmmaking.

-Marie Gardiner wrote the text version of this lesson and it was edited and published by Jackson Couse.
+Marie Gardiner wrote the text version of this lesson and it was and by Jackson Couse.